-The presence of 13 ARGs conferring resistance to the six antibiotic classes we monitored as well as class I integrase gene (intI 1) were investigated.
+The presence of 12 ARGs conferring resistance to the six antibiotic classes and class I integrase gene (intI1) we monitored as well as 16S rRNA gene were investigated.
 The ARGs included sulfonamide resistance genes (sul1 and sul2), tetracycline resistance genes (tetC and tetW), β-lactam resistance genes (ampC, OXA-1, and TEM‑1), macrolide resistance genes (ermB and mphA) aminoglycoside resistance genes (aacC4 and strA), and quinolone resistance genes (qnrS).

 The target genes were quantitatively detected with a 7500 real-time PCR System (Applied Biosystems 7500, Thermo Scientific, USA).
 The real-time qPCR reaction system (20 μL) included 10 μL of 1×SensiMix™ SYBR® No-Rox Kit (Bioline, USA), 0.5 μL each of the forward and reverse primers (Sangon Biotech, China), 1 μL of DNA templates, 8 μL of the ddH2O.
 The PCR program was as follows: initial denaturing for 5 min at 95 ℃, followed by 40 cycles including denaturing at 95 ℃ for 30 s, annealing at different annealing temperatures (Supporting information: Table S1) for 1 min, extension for 30 s at 72 ℃.
 Melting curve analysis (55-95 ℃, heating rate: 0.5 ℃/min, hold 30 s) was conducted for the validation of qPCR product specificity.
+To avoid the possible inhibition of PCR reaction, the diluted DNA template was analyzed for each sample.
 The primer sets used for the PCR amplification of ARGs were showed in Table S1.
 Double distilled H2O was used as negative control for each qPCR array, and all samples were run in triplication.
 The standard curves were established followed as our previous study [21].

 Statistical analysis